Candice Swanepoel Shows Serious Skin In A Strappy Black Bikini

 Candice tagged Tropic of C’s official Instagram account in the NSFW upload, as well as professional photographer Eduardo Bravin.

-The latest bikini photo from the sizzling South African supermodel has received more than 207,000 likes since she shared it online as well as more than 840 comments.
+The latest update from the sizzling South African supermodel has received more than 207,000 likes since she shared it online.
+It has also gotten more than 840 comments.

 “Serious angel,” one person commented on the photo.

-“Wow….you’re [a] goddess,” another person wrote with three blue heart emoji.
+“Wow….you’re [a] goddess,” another person wrote, adding three blue heart emoji.

-“Wooooahhhhh mannnnnnnn,” a third Instagram user said.
+“Wooooahhhhh mannnnnnnn,” a third social media user said.

-The latest seriously seductive bikini photo gave her more than 14 million followers another glimpse at her flawless figure which stunned fans last week.
+The latest seductive bikini photo gave her more than 14 million followers another glimpse at her flawless figure which stunned fans last week.

 As The Inquisitr reported, a video posted to Tropic of C’s Instagram showed Candice as she got seriously sultry and wet in a body of water while wearing a leopard-print bikini from her line.

-Before that, the gorgeous mom of two left little to the imagination once again in another very skimpy two-piece in another swimwear photo shared to social media by Tropic of C.
+Before that, the gorgeous mom-of-two left little to the imagination once again, posing in another very skimpy two-piece for a snap shared on her swimwear brand’s account.